Eric Esch: Retirement (2013–present)

 In retirement, Esch's health deteriorated.
 He suffered from intense pain coupled with severely impaired mobility.
 Even with the assistance of crutches, Esch struggled to walk.
 The pain necessitated that he attended conventions in a wheelchair.

+Esch has also spent time becoming an artisan woodworker, making handmade items such as razors, pens, and other custom items.
+In 2018, Esch opened a family-run restaurant in Jasper, Alabama, called Mr. Bean's BBQ.

 In 2022, Esch began working with former wrestler and life coach Diamond Dallas Page to improve his health.
 As a result of his progress with Page's DDP Yoga program, Esch's weight dropped below 300 lbs (136 kg) for the first time in decades.
 The weight loss enabled Esch to qualify for surgery to repair a semi-fused hip.
 Since his successful hip surgery in 2022, Esch has openly expressed a desire to return to professional boxing, although none of his proposed matches (including fights with Jake Paul and Mike Tyson) have any official plans to take place.
 In 2024, DDP Yoga released Butterbean's Comeback – One More Fight, a video montage chronicling Esch's achievements and transformative recovery.

 On 9 March 2025, it was announced that Butterbean would wrestle Minoru Suzuki as part of the 2025 WrestleCon Mark Hitchcock Memorial Supershow on 17 April 2025 at the Palms Casino Resort in Las Vegas, with Dan Severn serving as Special Guest Enforcer.

-Media appearances
+The fight ended in a double count-out.

+Other media

 Big Law: Deputy Butterbean

-Esch is a reserve deputy sheriff in his hometown of Jasper, Alabama, and starred in the reality television documentary entitled Big Law: Deputy Butterbean, which aired on the Investigation Discovery channel in 2011.
-He described the genesis of the show: They came to me wanting to do a reality documentary on my restaurant and I was in the process of closing my restaurant down.
+Esch is a reserve deputy sheriff in his hometown of Jasper, Alabama.
+He starred in the reality television documentary entitled Big Law: Deputy Butterbean, which aired on the Investigation Discovery channel in 2011.
+Esch described the genesis of the show: They came to me wanting to do a reality documentary on my restaurant and I was in the process of closing my restaurant down.
 I said "If you want something interesting and fun to watch, follow us on our drug busts in the sheriff's department."
 They agreed people would be interested in this.
 "They started following us, filming it and documenting us actually making the busts.
 You arrest somebody and say "Look, if you don't want to go to jail you've got to help us bust a bigger guy."
 We make a bigger bust from that.
 The whole goal is to get people on file and lessen the number of criminals on the streets.

 Esch hoped the show would help the cause of law enforcement:

 I think this show is going to prove that people really care about the communities they lived in.
 There's going to be more people calling (the police station) saying "Hey, this guy is doing this crime.
 You should look into it."
 We want people to step forward and help the police clean up our communities.

 The show was not renewed for a second season.